-This month’s “National Catfish Day” (June 25th) makes it a good time to celebrate this soul-food staple.
 Catfish is delicious, easy to cook, high in protein, and pairs well with a wide variety of ingredients and sauces.
-That’s why catfish has earned a global passport, showing up on plates in the American South, Southeast Asia, and West Africa.
-Here’s more about its importance to soul food culture — and the best ways to prepare and enjoy it.
+That's why catfish has earned a global passport, showing up on plates in the American South, Southeast Asia, and West Africa.
+Here are the best ways to make catfish -- plus more on its importance to soul food culture.

 How to Buy Catfish

 Fresh catfish should not smell fishy.
 The flesh should be moist and translucent, and should spring back into shape if you press on it with a finger.
 It's available live, fresh, or frozen, and you can buy whole fish, fillets, or in chunks.

 Detractors refuse to eat this particular fish because it feeds at the muddy bottoms of waterways, and spending all that time in the mud gives catfish flesh a distinctive taste.
 Catfish connoisseurs, however, long preferred the muddy taste, but in order to appeal to mainstream consumer tastes, farmed catfish is also available; it has a very mild taste.

 If you've never tried it, or you eat it infrequently, I strongly encourage you to try your hand at cooking this very versatile fish.
 I promise you that when properly prepared, catfish is "off the hook!"

 Here are recipes for a couple of different ways to prepare catfish instead of the traditional fried version.

 2 pounds catfish fillets

 2 medium onions, finely chopped (about 4 cups)

 Salt and ground black pepper, to taste